CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 ## Rockstar Games on MacOS

-To run GTAV on Mac, neither the free `wine-crossover` wine nor the game porting toolkit that can be installed with Heroic work.
+To run GTAV or RDR2 on Mac, neither the free `wine-crossover` wine nor the game porting toolkit that can be installed with Heroic work.

-The only option to run GTAV on Mac to use the paid version of [Crossover](https://www.codeweavers.com).
+The only option that works on Mac is to use the paid version of [Crossover](https://www.codeweavers.com).

-> I haven't seen any confirmation of running Red Dead Redemption 2 on Mac, feel free to update this if that information is known

 ## GTAV Online